fernando-mengali/vulndb-submissions/07-vul-SQLI.md

 ## Vulnerability Description

-A **Error-based SQL Injection vulnerability** was discovered in the **update functionality** of the **Pizzafy Ecommerce System 1.0**.
+A **Error-based SQL Injection vulnerability** was discovered in the **select functionality** of the **Pizzafy Ecommerce System 1.0**.
 This vulnerability occurs because the `id` parameter and `id` column is not properly sanitized, allowing an attacker to inject malicious SQL commands into the backend database query.

 ## Attack Technique